NEONScience/NEON-Data-Skills/tutorials/data-institutes/setup/setup-git-bash-Python.md

 description: "This page outlines the tools and resources that you will need to complete the Data Institute activities."
 dateCreated: 2017-04-10
-authors: [Materials adapted from Data Carpentry by NEON staff]
+authors: Materials adapted from Data Carpentry by NEON staff
 contributors:
 estimatedTime:
 packagesLibraries:
 topics: data-management
-subtopics:
 languagesTool: Git, Bash, Python
 dataProduct:
 code1: